dushshantha/CarND-Project5/README.md

 ![alt text][image1]

+#### Test Images

+I use the proided test images ( in ./test_images folder) to tet out my pipeline.
+Below is an exampe of one of those images.

+./images/2.PNG

 ### Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.